 If you’re shopping for a home, it’s a good idea to get an idea of what you can actually afford before hitting the pavement.
 Lenders traditionally give you what’s known as a preapproval.
 Provided the lender asks the right questions and gets the appropriate documentation upfront, the preapproval system can give you all the confidence you need when you’re putting an offer on a home.
 However, not all preapprovals are the same.
 The definition of preapproval can vary depending on which lender you talk to.
 They may even offer a couple of different types of preapproval and call them the same thing.

 To help clear this up, Quicken Loans® has something called the Power Buying ProcessSM.
-This breaks down your mortgage approval into three different levels.
+This breaks down your mortgage approval into a few different levels.

 Prequalified Approval is the easiest form of mortgage approval to get.
 In order to get a prequalification, your credit report is pulled to get a look at your median FICO® Score and at the existing monthly debt you have showing up in your credit report.
 You’re also asked for a verbal statement regarding your income and assets that you have saved.
 Your monthly debts are compared to your monthly income to get what’s called your debt-to-income ratio (DTI).
 Your statement on assets is used to determine how much you might be able to afford for a down payment.

 However, because it’s a Prequalified Approval and income and assets aren’t actually backed up with hard documentation, this really serves as just an estimate of what you might be able to afford.
 In order to make the best possible offer you can, we recommend all of our clients move forward with getting a Verified ApprovalSM.1

 A Verified ApprovalSM starts the same way as a Prequalified Approval does.
 Your credit report is pulled to get a look at your median FICO® Score and a look at your existing debts.